 Use these tips to help your LinkedIn profile get you noticed.
 Check to make sure all of the information on your profile is up to date.

-From childhood, I feared public speaking.
+By Tanmay Sarkar – My first trip to Toastmasters From childhood, I feared public speaking.
 In school I refused to stand on stage during morning assembly, special occasions, and certainly not to speak.
-I always feared what my friends and classmates would think.
-What if I forgot the words?
+I always feared what my friends and

 Are you an engineer trying to get into the aerospace industry?
 Almost everyone has heard of Nasa and Elon Musk, but without a decent list of all the possibilities within aerospace your going to have a hard time landing a